DSACMS/dedupliFHIR/COMMUNITY_GUIDELINES.md

-# CMS Open Source Community Guidelines
+# DeDupliFHIR Open Source Community Guidelines

-This document contains principles and guidelines for participating in the CMS open source community.
+This document contains principles and guidelines for participating in the DeDupliFHIR open source community.

 ## Principles